Timok Project Location

 Lower Zone Overview

-The Lower Zone is divided in ownership; currently, Nevsun owns 60.4% with Freeport-McMoRan Exploration Corporation (Freeport) holding the remaining 39.6%.
-Upon completion of a feasibility study, Nevsun will indirectly own 46% of the Lower Zone and Freeport will indirectly own 54%.
+The Lower Zone is divided in ownership; currently, Nevsun owns 60.4% with Freeport-McMoRan Exploration Corporation ("Freeport") holding the remaining 39.6%.
+Upon completion of a feasibility study (on the Upper or Lower Zone), Nevsun will indirectly own 46% of the Lower Zone and Freeport will indirectly own 54%.

 The Cukaru Peki Lower Zone porphyry-type mineralization is characterized by chalcopyrite-pyrite and occasional bornite and molybdenite occurring as disseminations and within quartz and quartz-magnetite stockwork veinlets.
 Anhydrite veins are common.
 Within the Lower Zone, porphyry-type potassic alteration is preserved locally but generally overprinted by sericite-clay, argillic and locally advanced argillic alteration.
 The latter overprinting also locally brings covellite-pyrite mineralization.
 The host rocks are predominantly volcanic andesite and andesite breccias.